Chris Jacobs (swimmer): Career

 Jacobs won two gold medals and a silver while representing the United States at the 1988 Summer Olympics in Seoul, South Korea.
 He received his first gold medal as the lead swimmer for the winning U.S. team in the men's 4×100-meter freestyle relay, together with teammates Troy Dalbey, Tom Jager and Matt Biondi.
 The four Americans set a new world record of 3:16.53 in the event final.
 He then won another gold medal swimming the anchor freestyle leg of the men's 4×100-meter medley relay for the first-place U.S. team of David Berkoff (backstroke), Richard Schroeder (breaststroke), and Matt Biondi (butterfly).
 Jacobs and the medley relay team set another new world record of 3:36.93.
 Individually, he received a silver medal for his second-place performance in the men's 100-meter freestyle event, finishing in 49.08 seconds.

+Jacobs is commonly credited as one of the first athletes to obtain an Olympic tattoo, following his performance in the 1988 Seoul Games.
+The tattoo of the five interlocking Olympic rings has since become common among athletes to represent their participation in the games.